 2.1 Participants

-Eight healthy men (mean ± S.D.: 23.6 ± 2.8 years; height 174.8 ± 5.3 cm; body mass 77.2 ± 13.1 kg) were recruited to participate in the study after providing written informed consent.
+Eight healthy men (mean ± SD: 23.6 ± 2.8 years; height 174.8 ± 5.3 cm; body mass 77.2 ± 13.1 kg) were recruited by convenience sampling to participate in the study after providing written informed consent.
 All participants were familiar with resistance training and did not report any injuries in the elbow and the shoulder during experiments and in the preceding six months.
-(Reeves & Gaus, 2004)The study was conducted following the latest revision of the Declaration of Helsinki and was approved by the University Ethics Committee (Hospital Universitário Clementino Fraga Filho, HUCFF/UFRJ; CAAE: 15315119.7.0000.5257).
+The experiments took place in the Laboratory of Biomechanics at Federal University of Rio de Janeiro (School of Physical Education and Sports) in the year 2020.
+This study used a within-participant design (control and experimental comparison) and adhered to the Consort-checklist for reporting non-randomized studies (Reeves & Gaus, 2004).
+The study was conducted following the latest revision of the Declaration of Helsinki and was approved by the University Ethics Committee (Hospital Universitário Clementino Fraga Filho, HUCFF/UFRJ; CAAE: 15315119.7.0000.5257).

 2.2 Experimental protocol

 The study consisted of two experimental sessions for each participant tested.
 The first session was sought to determine the load lifted during the ten-repetition maximum test (10RM) for the wide-grip, seated row exercise.
 Afterward, in the second session, we collected surface electromyograms during the execution of the exercise in two different conditions, with and without EMG biofeedback.
+Both sessions occurred in the same location and were separated by 2 days to avoid any effect of fatigue on task performance.

 2.2.1 Session 1: 10 RM load identification